eigenein/protobuf/README.md

 ### Streaming messages

 There Protocol Buffer format is not self delimiting.
-But you can use wrap you message type in `EmbeddedMessage` class and write/read it sequentially.
+But you can wrap you message type in `EmbeddedMessage` class and write/read it sequentially.

 More info
 ---------